janestreet/PS7CompatibilityRules/README.md

 AvoidDeprecatedTypes                Error        Demo.ps1   1     Violation: Use System.Net.Http.HttpClient &
                                                                   System.Net.Http.HttpClientHandler to ensure compatibility
-                                                                  with PS7 and future versions PS7NoGetSetAccessControl            Error        Demo.ps1   7     In PS7, GetAccessControl and SetAccessControl are not
+                                                                  with PS7 and future versions AvoidGetSetAccessControl            Error        Demo.ps1   7     In PS7, GetAccessControl and SetAccessControl are not available.
-                                                                  available.
 Please use Get-Acl and Set-Acl CommandRecommendations              Information  Demo.ps1   2     Recommendation: Default encoding for "Out-File" has changed from unicode to UTF-8NoBOM.
 Specify "-Encoding Unicode" to